agnesbn/LANG_assignment1/README.md

 __Optional input:___
 - `<TEXT>`: the text you want to use for the collocational analysis.
 The default is the first text in the data, `Anon_Clara_1864.txt`.
 - `<WINDOW SIZE>`: the desired number of context words before and after your target word.
-The default is `5` – so five words before and five words after.
+The default is `5` – so five words before and five words after the search term.

 The results will be saved in [`out/user-defined`](https://github.com/agnesbn/LANG_assignment1/tree/main/out/user-defined).